artalar/react-router-typed-object/README.md

 - **Typesafe Route Definitions**: Automatically infer types from your route configurations.
 - **Path Parameter Handling**: Define routes with dynamic parameters and get type-checked path generation.
 - **Search Parameter Validation**: Use any validation library you like to define and validate search parameters.
+- **Type-Safe useParams Hook**: Access route parameters with full type safety using the built-in `useParams` hook.

 ## Installation